richthibault/richthibault.github.io/_posts/2019-12-6-Panic-Button-with-AWS-IoT-Lambda-Twilio-WhatsApp.md

  - WhatsApp
 ---

 A family member has been having some health issues lately, so I thought it might be helpful for her to have sort of a "panic button" she can press if she's feeling ill and needs help.
 The button would need to be simple to use, and should send a message to nearby relatives so they can run and assist.
-I also wanted it to use WhatsApp, since her family uses that more than SMS.
+I also wanted it to use WhatsApp, since she lives in Colombia, where WhatsApp is more popular than SMS.

 So first I would need a button.
 I looked at some Raspberry Pi solutions, but those seemed overly complicated.
 Then I stumbled across the AWS IoT Enterprise button: